arshsinghphd/TeamActivities/Module10/README.md

 ## Built-in Methods
 There are a number of methods built into python classes, that are used to make your life easier.
-A few of them are
+A few of them are:

 * `__str__` - this is used to return a string representation of the object.
 The goals is to make it readable (ideally for printing)
 * `__eq__` - this is used to compare two objects.
 It is used when you use the `==` operator.